Table of Contents

 - losses relating to lands, buildings or fixtures.

-You should note that when you seek compensation, for example, you seek a compensatory amount of $1,000.00, even if the product is found to have a safety defect, the Court may not grant you the full $1,000.00 as compensation.
-When the Court assesses compensation payable to you, the Court will take into account any acts which may have contributed to the loss and the Court may reduce the amount of the loss at its discretion.
+You should note that you may receive a partial sum when you seek compensation.
+For example, suppose you seek compensation of $1000.
+Even if the product is found to have a safety defect, the Court may not grant you the full $1000 as compensation.
+When the Court assesses compensation payable to you, it will consider any acts that may have contributed to the loss and reduce the amount at its discretion.

 We appreciate your feedback – your submission has been successfully received.